CrystalVulpine/VoxelPlanet/README.md

 # VoxelPlanet

 VoxelPlanet is a sandbox made out of colored cubes.
-It is made using basic shaders, however requires OpenGL 3.3.
+It is made using basic shaders in OpenGL 3.3.
 The intent is to provide an open world to create things, much in the same way you would draw a picture out of pixels, but in a 3-dimensional space.
+It also supports mods and has a simple mod/plugin API.

 ![GitHub language count](https://img.shields.io/github/languages/count/CrystalVulpine/VoxelPlanet) ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/CrystalVulpine/VoxelPlanet)